NBA referee travel expense scandal: Background

 In 1994, the National Basketball Association employed 54 referees.
-Each made between $72,000 and $177,000 a year, working about 70 to 75 games a year for not doing their job.
+Each made between $72,000 and $177,000 a year, working about 70 to 75 games a year.
 The travel expenses for referees were to be reimbursed by the NBA once a travel report was submitted.
 The NBA paid for a first class airline ticket for flights lasting longer than two hours and a full fare coach seat on flights shorter than two hours.
 In turn, the referees were permitted to downgrade their first class tickets and pocket the cost difference.
 This was considered a fringe benefit of the position and a way to supplement their income.
 The NBA did not withhold taxes on this income or report it to the IRS and the referees did not declare this income on their tax returns considering it a fringe benefit provided by their employer.

 In 1989, the IRS introduced new regulations that required an arrangement like the fringe benefits supported by the NBA to be reported as income.
 However, during the introduction of these new regulations, the NBA and the referees association were locked in a bargaining period over a new contract.
 During the negotiations the NBA changed the rules frequently which resulted in an unclear process on how to report the income causing many referees to continue the fringe benefits as they had in the past.